dzervas/whynot.fail/content/post/Chinese-Factory-v0.2-The-Plastic.md

  - 1 month waiting
  - Smokey electronics

-This time, I thought I knew, once I again.
-That I learned from my mistakes.
+This time, once again, I thought I knew, that I learned from my mistakes.
 If you don't know what I'm talking about, check [this](/factory/plastic-v01) out.
-It was time to buy my first, whole, kit 3D printer.
+It was time to buy my first, whole, 3D printer kit.
 Backed by a very big community, Ender 3 by Creality was a very good shot.
 Everyone was astonshed by the results that this baby could achieve.
 Medium printing speed, medium noise, but the object was very nice.
 I also ordered with it TWO BlTouch clones.
-Not one (couse I knew), but TWO.
+Not one (cause I knew), but TWO.
 Noice.

 {{< figure